-25 Of The Best Avocado Recipes For Breakfast, Lunch And Dinner
+25 Of Our Best Avocado Recipes

 Photo, Erik Putz.

-Instead of chopping them up for salad, try them in an ultra-creamy dressing.
-Here, we’ve paired avocado with cilantro, green onions and lemon for added zestiness and zip.
+Instead of chopping up avocados for a salad, try them in an ultra-creamy dressing.
+Here, we’ve paired avocado with cilantro, green onions and lemon for added zestiness.
 Get this avocado dressing recipe.

 4. Avocado and snap pea salad rolls